 - this course covers the practical elements leading to the IBD’s Foundation in Brewing qualification (available in the English language)

-Progression Routes – upon completion of the Introduction to Brewing course, the candidate may progress to the following courses and also to the Institute of Brewing and Distilling qualifications:
+Progression Routes – upon completion of the Brewing in Practice (up to 50 Litres) course, the candidate may progress to the following courses and also to the Institute of Brewing and Distilling qualifications:

-Practical Craft Brewing course: The practical Craft Brewing course, is a five day course which provides a practical introduction to the process and requirements of commercial brewing on a “Craft” scale.
-It is suitable for both those who are considering brewing as a possible career change, a business opportunity, or for an amateur brewer, who would like to “step-up” to a larger scale brewing capacity and experiment with different recipes or improve their current brewing practices.
+Practical Craft Brewing course (100 litres to 15HL): The Craft Beer in Practice course is a five-day course that provides a practical introduction to the process and requirements of commercial brewing on a “craft” scale (between 100 Litres and 15 HL).
+It is suitable for both those considering brewing as a possible career change and a business opportunity

 The IBD Foundation in Brewing and Packaging: The Foundation in Brewing and Packaging provides an introduction into technical brewing and packaging of beer.
 Learners will cover the whole process from beer’s raw materials to the packaged filtered product.
 The course has two variants: Chilled and Filtered Beer or Cask Beer.